vycontrol/vycontrol/README.md

 * associate users to groups - admin only todo
 * associate groups to vyos servers - admin only todo
 * allow commum users to add vyos servers?
+* start page to create initial superadmin user on new installations - done

 ### interfaces module
 * list interfaces - alpha